kanchuz/OWASP-Security-Shepherd/Level 2 : Private.md

 Type injection query `" or "a"="a` to the text field and click *Get this user* button.

 ###7.
 Session Management Challenge One
+To solve the challenge, user have to override the *checksum*.
+1. get the cookie checksum
+2. decode it using base64
+3. change the plain text as `userRole=administrator`
+4. encode the edited plain text using base64
+5. get the new value
+6. send the http request using newly generated checksum value

+###7.
+Failure To Restrict URL Access Challenge 1